 Brian is delighted to have been recognised and included in a list of immigration practitioners in this area in a recent Best Practice guide, published by the Northern Ireland Council for Refugees and Asylum Seekers (‘NICRAS’).

 We provide advice in connection with applications for naturalising as a British citizen, including the evidential and procedural requirements relating thereto.

-Both Brian Moss and Emily Paisley from our Belfast office are members of the Law Society NI’s Immigration Practitioners’ Group and Brian is currently serving as that group’s representative on the Judicial Review Liaison Committee.
+Brian Moss from our Belfast office is a member of the Law Society NI’s Immigration Practitioners’ Group and is currently serving as that group’s representative on the Judicial Review Liaison Committee.

 Call 02890434015 or Contact us